jacobgolan/enRich/README.md

 ```

 Now we can see a project’s unique ID has been appended to the headers of
 al of our sequences!
-These seqeunces can now we deposited anywhere with
+These sequences can now we deposited anywhere with
 the appropriate provenence data easily parsed from each sequence’s
 unique ID string.